This article has been adapted from: http://bestfriends.org/resources/separation-anxiety-dogs

 Separation anxiety can be overcome.
 You can turn some dogs around fairly quickly, with others it takes time, patience, and consistency.

+Seek expert advice from a veterinarian or behaviourist sooner rather than later, to help your dog overcome this debilitating condition.
 Exercise, obedience training, and clear and consistent rules around behaviour are necessary for a balanced dog.
 Consistency from you and from every human in your household will be also crucial to build your dog’s confidence in you as his Pack Leader, and also in himself.